louispool/deskpi-super6c/playbooks/README.md

 ### [update-deskpis.yml](update-deskpis.yml)

-Updates the software on all the Pi's in the cluster.
+Updates the software on all the CMs in the cluster.
 Reboots them if required.

 ```bash
 ansible-playbook playbooks/update-deskpis.yml